dylan-sharp/coffee_run/README.md

 Work in progress features:

 - Itegrating a ML model for parsing receipts into structured data to improve UX during order entry.
+See (`python/receipt_model.ipynb`)

 ## Assumptions